HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/xrism/getting-started-xrism-xtend.md

 next section.
 For our current purpose, however, it is acceptable to use the RMFs that were included in the XRISM-Xtend archive we downloaded earlier.

-The archived RMFs are generated for the entire Xtend field-of-view (FoV), rather than for the CCDs our particular target fall on, but practically speaking, that doesn't make a significant difference.
+The archived RMFs are generated for the entire Xtend FoV, rather than for the CCDs our particular target falls on, but practically speaking, that doesn't make a significant difference.

 Using observation 000128000 as an example, we determine the path to the relevant